ad-freiburg/ad-blog/content/post/project-dkgqa.md

     ...
 ]
 ```
-Our task now is to finetune the weights of the given LLM such that, given a simple question, it generates a corresponding query.
+Our task now is to finetune the weights of the given LLM such that, given a simple question, it generates a corresponding SPARQL query.
 We want the model to generalize to new unseen questions while being as accurate as possible.

 ## Approach

 We will now look at the approach proposed for solving this task.
 We will discuss the training pipeline, different LLM choices, and some techniques for improving training and model performance.

-### Setting up a training pipeline
+### 1. Setting up a training pipeline

 For this project, we use [PyTorch](https://pytorch.org/), a commonly used deep-learning framework for Python, to finetune our models.
 Additionally, we also use [Lightning](https://lightning.ai/docs/pytorch/stable/), a framework built on top of PyTorch, which allows building more flexible training pipelines while also avoiding writing a lot of boilerplate code.
 Lightning offers many improvements, but most importantly, it enables you to scale your training from CPU only to multiple GPUs without any changes to your code.

-#### Lightning
+#### 1.1.
+Lightning
 On a high level, a Lightning training pipeline consists of three main components: a `LightningModule`, a `LightningDataModule`, and a `Trainer`.
 The `LightningModule` class encapsulates all logic related to the model we want to train.
 The `LightningDataModule` class handles all data loading and preprocessing logic.
 The `Trainer` class manages the whole training loop and moves the model and all data to the correct device.
 To create your training pipeline, you implement your own subclasses of `LightningModule` and `LightningDataModule` and configure the `Trainer` by passing your desired arguments.
 A simple training loop then looks like this:
 ```python
 model = MyLightningModule()